PREPARE

 PREPARE is an acronym for the European Union's Platform for European Preparedness Against (Re-)emerging Epidemics.
 The coordinator is professor Herman Goossens of the University of Antwerp.
 It was activated on 31 December 2019 in response to coronavirus disease 2019 (COVID-19) and As of February 2020 was operating in outbreak response mode 2 (mobilisation), the second of three modes.

+The PREPARE project was funded by EU Horizon funding.
+While active, it hosted three simulation exercises.
+PREPARE was followed by another COVID-19-specific project, called RECOVER.